lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 Finally we come to the main view of our app: the Tasks list.
 First though, we need to setup a simple object to store our tasks retrieved from the API and interact with them within our iOS application.

-For this first part of the tutorial, the <code>TaskController</code> is just a placeholder for the completion of the authentication process and that will hold the functional logout button, more will be added in the next part.
+For this first part of the tutorial, the `TaskController` is just a placeholder for the completion of the authentication process and that will hold the functional logout button, more will be added in the next part.

 {% highlight ruby %}
 # file app/controllers/TasksListController.rb